LymanSong/FP_GNN/README.md

 # FP_GNN
-This repository is Pytorch ans DGL implementation of the experiments in the following paper:
+This repository is Pytorch and DeepGraphLibrary implementation of the experiments in the following paper:

 Song J, Yu K. Framework for Indoor Elements Classification via Inductive Learning on Floor Plan Graphs.
 ISPRS International Journal of Geo-Information.
 2021; 10(2):97. https://doi.org/10.3390/ijgi10020097